msaul/comparative_ldsr/README.md

 ## Motivation

 LD score regression is used in the human literature to identify genetic signatures from human GWAS studies that show marked similarities to one another [@zheng2017ld].
-To my knowledge, nobody has used LD score regression in a cross-species way (though Elissa has commented that GeneWeaver does this).
+To my knowledge, nobody has used LD score regression in a cross-species way.
+Elissa has commented that GeneWeaver does this, but I believe based upon personal communications with Tim that she is mistaken about what I mean.

 The advantage of this methodology would be that one could take a human phenotype such as cocaine use disorder and correlate it with a mouse phenotype such as cocaine IVSA.
 Neither phenotype would require significant genes to be found; instead, such an LD regression methodology would work on the whole genome structure of the statistical score.

 The advantage of this technique is that it would allow for complex and multigenic strain mouse models for addiction to be validated.
 Such a technique would also allow for gene finding and regulatory variant finding to be performed in mouse, where resources are much better than they are in humans.
 If this works, it would be an innately translational method that could be readily applied to translational research.